The planning system involves a range of organisations who each have a level of responsibility of development in a given area.

 A hierarchical system operates amongst the planning system.
 The Secretary of State sets national planning policies.
 Regional planning is carried out by the South East Regional Assembly, with an important input from the local authorities, especially the County Councils.

 East Sussex County Council prepares minerals and waste planning policies across the county.
-The Regional Plan sets the context for the local planning policies for Lewes District, prepared by us.
 Town and Parish Councils have a consultee role.

 The main organisations involved in our planning system are: